-Brett Hathaway holds a PhD in Operations Management from the University of North Carolina, Chapel Hill as well as an MBA from Brigham Young University.
-He also holds a bachelor's degree in International Business from BYU Hawaii.
-Prior to entering academia, Brett spent seven years managing the operations of customer service call centers.
-While he enjoyed managing call centers, he felt inspired to enter academia to rigorously research operational issues in customer service systems.
-In his current research, Brett works with industry partners to obtain unique datasets, and uses econometric and machine learning approaches to study customer behavior under various customer service innovations, such as new service channels and new data sources.
-His studies provide insights regarding the customer decision-making process, describe how the performance of the system depends on customer behavior, and demonstrate how companies can improve the performance measures of their service systems under various policies.
+Prior to entering academia, Brett spent nine years managing the operations of customer service call centers and IT support.
+His experience in industry inspired him to enter academia to rigorously research operational issues in service systems.
+Currently, Brett works with industry partners to obtain unique datasets, and uses a variety of approaches (econometric and analytical modeling, behavioral experiments, and simulation) to study customer behavior under various customer service innovations, and server behavior under differing incentive systems.
+His studies provide insights regarding the customer and server decision-making process, describe how the performance of the system depends on their behavior, and demonstrate how companies can improve the performance measures of their service systems under various policies.

 Honors and distinctions